araobp/stm32-mcu/STM32L476-Nucleo-64/Sound_Effector/README.md

 Refer to the schematin on this web site: https://www.st.com/en/evaluation-tools/nucleo-l476rg.html

-## UART setting

-DMA is used to output data to UART.
-DMA is MUST: the pipeline processing finishes within the time frame with help from DMA.

-Baud rate: 230400bps

 ## Analog filter

 An analog filter is required to attenuate the DAC output voltage, to remove quantization noise and to remove DC offset from DAC output signal => [Analog Filter](../../analog_filter)